CSS Alabama: Commissioning and voyage

 The ship was purposely commissioned about a mile off Terceira Island in international waters on 24 August 1862.
-All the men from Agrippina and Bahama had been transferred to the quarter deck of Enrica, where her 24 officers, some of them Southerners, stood in full dress uniform.
+All the men from Agrippina and Bahama had been transferred to the quarterdeck of Enrica, where her 24 officers, some of them Southerners, stood in full dress uniform.
 Captain Raphael Semmes mounted a gun-carriage and read his commission from President Jefferson Davis, authorizing him to take command of the new cruiser.
-Upon completion of the reading, musicians that assembled from among the three ships' crews began to play the tune "Dixie" just as the quartermaster finished hauling down Enrica's British colors.
-A signal cannon boomed and the stops to the halliards at the peaks of the mizzen gaff and mainmast were broken and the ship's new battle ensign and commissioning pennant floated free on the breeze.
-With that the cruiser became Confederate States Steamer Alabama.
-The ship's motto: Aide-toi et Dieu t'aidera (French for "God helps those who help themselves") was engraved in the bronze of the great double ship's wheel.
+Upon completion of the reading, musicians assembled from among the three ships' crews began to play the tune "Dixie" as the quartermaster finished hauling down Enrica's British colors.
+A signal cannon was fired and the ship's new battle ensign and commissioning pennant were broken out at the peaks of the mizzen gaff and mainmast.
+With that the cruiser became the Confederate States Steamer Alabama.
+The ship's motto: Aide-toi et Dieu t'aidera (French which approximately translates as "God helps those who help themselves") was engraved in the bronze of the great double ship's wheel.

 Captain Semmes then made a speech about the Southern cause to the assembled seamen (few of whom were American), asking them to sign on for a voyage of unknown length and destiny.
 Semmes had only his 24 officers and no crew to man his new command.
-When this did not succeed, Semmes changed his tack.
-He offered signing money and double wages, paid in gold, and additional prize money to be paid by the Confederate congress for all destroyed Union ships.
-When the men began to shout "Hear!
-Hear!"
-Semmes knew he had closed the deal: 83 seamen, many of them British, signed on for service in the Confederate Navy.
-Confederate agent Bulloch and the remaining seamen then returned to their respective ships for their return voyage to England.
-Semmes still needed another 20 or so men for a full crew complement, but enough had signed on to at least handle the new commerce raider.
-The rest would be recruited from among captured crews of raided ships or from friendly ports-of-call.
-Of the original 83 crewmen that signed on that day, many completed the full voyage.
+When this did not succeed, he offered signing money and double wages, paid in gold, and additional prize money to be paid by the Confederate congress for all destroyed Union ships.
+The men began to shout "Hear!
+Hear!" in response.
+83 seamen, many of them British, signed on for service in the Confederate Navy.
+Bulloch and the remaining seamen then boarded their respective ships for the return to England.
+Semmes still needed another 20 or so men for a full complement, but there were enough to at least handle the new commerce raider.
+The rest would be recruited from the captured crews of raided ships or from friendly ports-of-call.
+Many of the 83 crewmen who signed on completed the full voyage.

-Under Captain Semmes, Alabama spent her first two months in the Eastern Atlantic, ranging southwest of the Azores and then redoubling east, capturing and burning northern merchant ships.
-After a difficult Atlantic crossing, she then continued her path of destruction and devastation in the greater New England region.
-She then sailed south, arriving in the West Indies where she raised more havoc before finally cruising west into the Gulf of Mexico.
+Under Captain Semmes, Alabama spent her first two months in the Eastern Atlantic, ranging southwest of the Azores and then redoubed east, targeting northern merchant ships.
+After an Atlantic crossing, she continued her cruise in the greater New England region.
+She then sailed south, arriving in the West Indies, where she continued disrupting merchant vessels before finally cruising west into the Gulf of Mexico.
 There, in January 1863, Alabama had her first military engagement.
 She came upon and quickly sank the Union side-wheeler USS Hatteras just off the Texas coast, near Galveston, capturing that warship's crew.
-She then continued further south, eventually crossing the Equator, where she took the most prizes of her raiding career while cruising off the coast of Brazil.
+She then continued further south, eventually crossing the Equator, where she attained most of the successes of her raiding career while cruising off the coast of Brazil.